f5devcentral/f5-agility-labs-nginx/docs/class14/module4/module4a.rst

 5. Click the green **+ Create** button in the upper right corner.

-6. Click **Browse** to browse the JumpHost's file system for the template we wish to import.
+6. Click **Browse** to select a template to import from the JumpHost's file system.

 7. Select the `n1_templates_http_examples.tar.gz` file, and click **Open**.